JacobRothDevelopment/KBicc/big_idea.md

 3. Skip operation (iterate + 0, basically)

 4. Add salt.
-Insert a random character before
+Insert a random character after the given character

+5. Optional/Random Salt.
+Sometimes add salt.

+   - Could be based on checksum.
+If longer than

 # Additional Operations